 So, we have long and short-term memories, of which both are vitally important to each of us.
 Our short-term memories are important to us for limited periods, as you would imagine.
 And, our long-term memories provide us with a running history of our life experiences and learning, yet these memories, compared to short-term memories, can require a certain amount of effort to retain.
 Usually these are based on something meaningful in your life, required for some task (a test), or some emotionally significant event.

-In an article written by Martin Mak, on October 9, 2009, and published on www.articlesbase.com, he lists 10 ways to improve your long-term memory and your memory in general:
+In an article published on www.articlesbase.com, here are 10 ways to improve your long-term memory and your memory in general:

 1. Physical exercise.
 Physical exercise keeps the body healthy and wards off dementia or other memory disorders.
 Physical exercise also helps in controlling blood sugar which has an effect on the size of the hippocampus, which aids in the retention of memories.

 2. Mental exercise.
 Doing crossword puzzles, reading, and writing can help delay the onset of disorders such as dementia.

 3. Get quality sleep.
 It is suspected that neuronal connections are remodeled during sleep, thus it is important to get an appropriate amount of sleep (i.e. minimum 6 hrs).

 4. Managing your stress.
 During stress, our body secretes a hormone called Cortisol.
 Too much of this hormone, as in times of over stress, can adversely affect brain function such as memory.